CATIE

 How do people with HIV use Kivexa?

-Kivexa is used in combination with several other anti-HIV drugs, usually including drugs from different classes, such as protease inhibitors and/or non-nukes (non-nucleoside reverse transcriptase inhibitors).
-Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's Your Guide to HIV Treatment.
+Kivexa is taken with at least one other anti-HIV drug.
+Such combinations are called antiretroviral therapy, or ART.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
-These beneficial effects help to reduce the risk of developing a life-threatening infection.
+These beneficial effects help to greatly reduce the risk of developing a life-threatening infection.
 Neither Kivexa nor any other anti-HIV medication is a cure for HIV.
-It is therefore important that you do the following:
+It is therefore important that you see your doctor for checkups and lab tests on a regular basis.

 Warnings